-The [Data Protection Officer/Responsible Person] are notified of the data subjects request to update personal data and are responsible for validating the information and rectifying errors where they have been notified.
+The Data Protection Lead and relevant responsible person are notified of the data subjects request to update personal data and are responsible for validating the information and rectifying errors where they have been notified.
 The information is altered as directed by the data subject, with the information audit being checked to ensure that all data relating to the subject is updated where incomplete or inaccurate.
 Once updated, we add an addendum or supplementary statement where applicable.